What is Digital Marketing?

 Tow Way Marketing Approach

-Good old fashioned linear marketing approach (e.g; bill boards, television advertisement and newspaper ads) was one way, conveying a stipulated message towards consumers.
-Modern consumer wishes to network and engage with the person or brand they are buying form.
-They prefer to give a feedback and appreciate two way active communications.
+Good old-fashioned linear marketing approach (e.g; billboards, television advertisements and newspaper ads) was one way, conveying a stipulated message towards consumers.
+The modern consumer wishes to network and engage with the person or brand they are buying from.
+They prefer to give feedback and appreciate two-way active communications.
 Thus the non-linear and two ways marketing approach digital marketing is providing are more valued and successful.
 Consumers feel a lot more satisfied and confident in making a purchase possessing the ability to make inquiries and give direct feedback towards the company.
-It is also easier to give review to the brands.
+It is also easier to give a review of the brands.

-This channel has not only made ‘interactions’ possible but has also facilitated suppliers and consumers to reach international markets without much costs and delay.
-It has offered the competitive benefit to the companies to achieve maximum potential and has proven to be most affective towards brand awareness.
+This channel has not only made ‘interactions’ possible but has also facilitated suppliers and consumers to reach international markets without much cost and delay.
+It has offered a competitive benefit to the companies to achieve maximum potential and has proven to be most effective towards brand awareness.

 Digital Marketing Strategy

-Three main marketing strategies are paid media marketing, earned media marketing and owned media marketing.
+Three main marketing strategies are paid media marketing, earned media marketing, and owned media marketing.
 Paid media marketing is obviously any marketing strategy for which you are paying to any of marketing platforms.
-It includes Google ads, Face book advertisements and any other paid campaigns.
-Earned Marketing Strategy is on the other hand is digital word of mouth.
+It includes Google ads, Facebook advertisements, and any other paid campaigns.
+Earned Marketing Strategy is on the other hand is a digital word of mouth.
 It is when the consumers share your links on their social media platforms and recommend your products to other consumers in their circle.
 This strategy brings authority and value to your brand and domain.
 The third and last type is owned digital marketing, which is when you promote your product on the platforms owned by you such as your website and social media accounts owned by your brand.